Car Seat Crash Testing: To the Regulations and Beyond!

 This also involves dynamic testing, which is essentially a crash test where a dummy representing a child is placed in the car seat.
 During this test, the seat must show that it can keep the child safely within the seat boundaries during a simulated crash while meeting criteria regarding head and chest excursion limits.

-The crash test results are not publicized, but Clek does show the results of their seats on their website.
-Since only one of the car seat manufacturers publishes their results, it’s impossible for certified child passenger safety technicians to tell you which car seat is the safest.
+The crash test results are not publicized, but Clek and Babyark do show the results of their convertible car seats on their websites.
+Since they are the only car seat manufacturers that publish their results, it’s impossible for certified child passenger safety technicians to tell you which car seat is the safest or has the highest safety rating.

 Labels and Instructions

 Car seats should have clear, easy-to-read labels with essential safety information and warnings.
-The required information includes the model number, date of manufacturer, weight and height limits, and basic installation instructions.
+The required information includes the model number, date of manufacture, weight and height limits, and basic installation instructions.

 The instruction manual must guide caregivers through the setup, installation, and proper use of the seat.